Irish Convention: Settlement blocked

 Nationalists were now seen as the obstructers by which the Midleton Plan failed to win unanimity.
-On 21 January Carson left the Cabinet over a vague offer by the government to assist the Convention to 'finally reach a basis of agreement which would enable a new Irish Constitution to come into operation with the consent of all parties'.
+On 21 January Carson left the Cabinet over a vague offer by the government to assist the convention to 'finally reach a basis of agreement which would enable a new Irish Constitution to come into operation with the consent of all parties'.
 He was afraid that a settlement would be imposed and that Lloyd George was doing nothing to allay his fears.
-Also over differences about the conduct of the war.
+His resignation was also over differences about the conduct of the war.
 Lloyd George in a letter that day to Plunkett, expressed his grave concern at the lack of progress towards reaching an agreed settlement, and extended an invitation for a representation of the differing groups to confer with the Cabinet, to enable a new Irish Constitution to come into operation with the consent of all parties.